DbSyncKit/DbSyncKit/README.md

 #### .NET Core Dependency Injection (DI)

-To incorporate the synchronization functionalities provided by Sync.Core into your application, you can establish Dependency Injection (DI) within your project's Startup class.
+To incorporate the synchronization functionalities provided by DbSyncKit.Core into your application, you can establish Dependency Injection (DI) within your project's Startup class.

 1. **Dependency Injection Setup:**